angadn/empeggo/README.md

 Introduction
 ------------

-go-mpg123 is a library that provides bindings to libmpg123.
+empeggo is a fork to decode buffers with MPG123

-Not all library functions are present, but there are enough bindings to decode an MP3 file using mpg123_open and mpg123_read.
-However, decoding from a file reader and feeding data directly to the decoder are not yet supported.
-Seeking and meta-data reading are also not yet supported.

 This library is still very much a work in progress.

 Usage
 -----
+#### Decoding a file
 The mpg123 library is accessed via a Decoder struct containing a C pointer to an instance of the library.
 To decode a file, first create an instance of the decoder, then tell it to open the file.